skip to content

 Under rule 300 of the Australian Road Rules, it is an offence to use a mobile phone when driving, other than when parked.
 This means that a driver is not permitted to use a mobile phone even when stationary at traffic lights.

-• turning the phone on or off, or
+• turning the phone on or off

 • operating any other function of the phone.

-From 19 June 2024, a driver will not commit an offence against rule 300 of the Australian Road Rules if their vehicle is stationary in a road-related area and their mobile phone is being used to
+In South Australia, a driver will not commit an offence against rule 300 of the Australian Road Rules if their vehicle is stationary in a road-related area and their mobile phone is being used to

 • pay for goods or services in the road-related area, or